kanchan7c/check-fifa-players/README.md

 2. In the project directory, run `npm run build` in the terminal or command line
 3. Run `npm start` to start this application

+##Check live site

+Checkout `https://unruffled-blackwell-f89989.netlify.app/` for look of the site on third party hosting site Netlify

 ## Available Scripts